Higher-rank instantons sheaves on Fano threefolds: Introduction

-In spite of all the research mentioned above, and for many natural definitions of instanton, in several situations the very basic question of non-emptyness of instanton moduli spaces remains unclear.
-More precisely, the question of whether there exist stable instanton bundles for given choices of topological invariants remains unanswered in many cases, notably for Fano threefolds.
-Moreover, once non-emptyness of the moduli space is proved for a given topological datum, it is natural to ask what are the main features of a sufficiently general element in one component of the moduli space.
-Among such features, one could ask about the splitting type of the bundle on rational curves on $X$, e.g. does the bundle have \textit{generic splitting}?
-This is asked in \cite[Conjecture 3.16]{Kuz} for any instanton of rank $2$ when $i_X=2$.
-Further basic question are about unobstructedness of the bundles (a positive answer for $\mathbb{P}^3$ is provided in \cite{jardim-verbitsky} for instantons with trivial generic splitting) and irreducibility (proved in \cite{Tikhomirov:even,Tikhomirov:odd} for instanton bundles of rank $2$ on $\mathbb{P}^3$, wide open in general).
+Moreover, once non-emptiness of the moduli space is proved for a given topological datum, it is natural to ask what are the main features of a sufficiently general element in one component of the moduli space.
+Among these questions, one could ask about the splitting type of the bundle on rational curves on $X$, e.g. does the bundle have \textit{generic splitting}?
+Trivial splitting over a generic line is conjectured \cite[Conjecture 3.16]{Kuz} for an instanton bundle of rank $2$ when $i_X=2$.
+Further natural questions are smoothness and irreducibility of the moduli space of instanton bundles.
+A positive answer for $\p{3}$ is provided in \cite{jardim-verbitsky} for instantons with trivial generic splitting.
+Irreducibility of the moduli space of instanton bundles of rank $2$ on $\p{3}$ is proved in \cite{Tikhomirov:even,Tikhomirov:odd}.
+These questions have been explored in some more specific situations, for example symplectic bundles on $\p 3$, see \cite{bruzzo-markushevich-tikhomirov}, or in special cases, e.g. see \cite{andrade-santiago-silva-sobral} for instantons of rank 3 and charge 2 on $\p 3$.

-In this article, we focus on instanton sheaves on Fano threefolds of Picard rank one and provide some basic answers to the questions above, mainly on establishing non-emptyness of the moduli space of stable instanton bundles of given rank and charge and on the construction of a component of such moduli space, whose general element is unobstructed and well-behaved with respect to restrictions (to rational curves and to anti-canonical sections).
+In this article, we focus on instanton sheaves on Fano threefolds of Picard rank one and partial answers to some of the questions above, mainly about non-emptiness of the moduli space of slope-stable instanton bundles of given rank and charge.
+We actually construct an irreducible component of this moduli space, whose general element is unobstructed and well-behaved with respect to restrictions to rational curves and to anti-canonical sections.